dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 It's the same story for [`Rx-Interfaces`](https://nuget.info/packages/Rx-Interfaces/2.2.0) and [`Rx-Linq`](https://nuget.info/packages/Rx-Linq/2.2.0).
 And it's almost the same for [`Rx-PlatformServices`](https://nuget.info/packages/Rx-PlatformServices/2.2.0) except for some reason that doesn't have a `portable-windows8+net45+wp8` folder.

-Each of these subfolders of each NuGet package's `lib` folder contains a version of the assembly for that package.
+Each of these subfolders of each NuGet package's `lib` folder contains the assembly for that package, built in a way tailored for that particular target.
 So `Rx-Core` contains 8 copies of `System.Reactive.Core.dll`, `Rx-Interfaces` contains 8 copies of `System.Reactive.Interfaces.dll`, `Rx-Linq` contains 8 copies of `System.Reactive.Linq.dll`, and `Rx-Core` contains 7 copies of `System.Reactive.PlatformServices.dll`.
 So conceptually we've got 4 assemblies here, but because of all the different builds, there are actually 31 files!

 #### Plug-in problems